iBLISSLabs/Cross-Site-Scripting-Though-SVG-Files-in-Allow-SVG-Files-Wordpress-Plugin/README.md

-# Cross Site Scripting Though SVG Files in "Allow SVG Files" Wordpress Plugin
+# Cross Site Scripting Through SVG Files in "Allow SVG Files" Wordpress Plugin

 This PoC describe how to exploit a Cross-Site Scripting (XSS) in Wordpress "Allow SVG Files" version 1.0.0